CLANIS BILINEATA TSINGTAUICA Mell, 1922 -- Two-lined velvet hawkmoth, Soyabean Hawkmoth

 Larval hostplants.
 Monophagous in China on Fabaceae, including Acacia, Glycine, Mucuna, Puereria and Robinia (Mell, 1922b; Yang, 1978; Chu et al., 1979; Wang, 1992; Ren et al. 1993).
 Clanis bilineata tsingtauica has benefitted greatly from the introduction and widespread establishment in China of the North American tree, Robinia pseudoacacia.
 Wang (1992) also listed Olea (Oleaceae) and Paulownia (Scrophulariaceae) but these are almost certainly erroneous.
 The record on Daemonorops margarithae (Arecaceae) (Chang, 1989) is an erroneous interpretation of Mucuna pruriens, with which it shares the same Chinese common name.

-This species is a major pest of soyabeans in China, often defoliating entire fields (Xiao et al., 1991; Ren, Chen and Wan, 1993).
+This species was, and still is, a major pest of soyabeans (Glycine max) in China, often defoliating entire fields (Xiao et al., 1991; Ren, Chen and Wan, 1993).

 Recorded in Korea from Lespedeza cyrtobotrya, Lespedeza bicolor var. japonica and the introduced Robinia pseudoacacia (Park et al., 1999).